sgorblex-unimi/mars-GameOfLife/README.md

 - Open Mars and open the file `src/main.asm` from the repo directory.
 - Check the "Assemble all files in directory" option in the settings menu (menu bar).
 - Assemble with the wrench icon and run with the green "play" icon.
 - As the dialog pop-up window will tell you, you'll now need to open the Bitmap Display and the MMIO Keyboard Simulator tools from the tools Mars menu.
-Set this configuration in the Bitmap Display tool (some of the options will be the default):
+After closing the pop up menu, set this configuration in the Bitmap Display tool (some of the options will be the default):
 	- Unit Width in Pixels: 8
 	- Unit Height in Pixels: 8
 	- Display Width in Pixels: 512